samtomcom/ffmpeg_wrapper/README.md

 file types for the re-encoded videos (default is 'mkv,mp4').
 Any file encountered that is not one of the accepted types will be converted to the first given type.

+`-i IGN` is used similarly, but to ignore any files that have one of the given file types (default: txt,srt,idx,sub).
+For use with * file inputs where the files aren't explicitly named.

 use `-t N`, to denote the number of CPU threads to use.
 (Kind of, ffmpeg will actually convert this to a percentage of CPU usage)